4 Facts About Liberty Statue In Paris That You Must Know

 The statue’s crown is adorned with seven spikes, representing the seven continents, oceans, and worldwide freedom.
 These spikes also serve to emphasize the welcome message.

 Around the touch, there are 16 leaves.
-The data, written in roman numerals and read by the statue’s left arm while holding a tablet, states that the declaration of independence was signed.
-The copper structure of the statue was crafted with over 300 different types of hammers.
+The data, written in Roman numerals and read by the statue’s left arm while holding a tablet, states that the Declaration of Independence was signed.
+The copper structure of the figure was crafted with over 300 different types of hammers.

 The statue is known by various names, including the Statue of Liberty, Liberty Illuminating the World, Lady Liberty, Green Goddess, Lady of the Harbor, Mother of Freedom, and many others.
 The Statue of Liberty is capable of holding close to 600 bolts.